 Is your design good for foil stamping?

 Print quality: artwork suitable for letterpress printing generally prints well in foil stamping.
 We’ve done extensive testing with our foil dies to maximize our printing quality, and the type of foil that we use creates beautiful images with clean release.
-A few differences to note from letterpress though: foil stamping is completely opaque with no show-through of paper; art and type tends to look thicker or bolder in foil stamping, especially on thicker papers; and thin reverses tend to fill in more on foil stamping.
+A few differences to note from letterpress though: many of our foils are completely opaque with no show-through of paper (Pearl Shine foil is not completely opaque); art and type tends to look thicker or bolder in foil stamping, especially on thicker papers; and thin reverses tend to fill in more on foil stamping.

 Maximum paper size for foil stamping: 14 x 22